 Why, yes.
 Nambia, you see, was once a German colony.
 Now, we’ve all heard of the British and French in Africa.
 We know of the troubled former Portuguese colonies where war raged for decades until fairly recently.
-And we might even be familiar with King Leopold of Belgium, who used Congo as his own personal ‘slice of magnificent African cake’.
+And we might even be familiar with the horrible King Leopold of Belgium, who used Congo as his own personal ‘slice of magnificent African cake’.
 But Germany?
 Not exactly a well-known colonial power.

 It was all politics, of course.
 Otto von Bismarck, Chancellor of the German Empire, wanted to avert British intrusion in the area, and so the country we now know as Namibia became German South-West Africa in 1884.
 It didn’t last long.
 In 1915, during World War I, South African forces defeated the Germans and South-West Africa became an unofficial part of South Africa.

 78 years later, I thought I had been transported to Bavaria.
 Windhoek simply felt like Germany with an African flair.
 Consider these factors: